tortoise/tortoise-orm/README.rst

         await Tortoise.generate_schemas()

-Here we create a connection to an SQLite database in the local directory called ``db.sqlite3``.
-Then we discover and initialise the models.
+The above code creates a connection to an SQLite database in the local directory called ``db.sqlite3``.
+Then it discovers and initialises the models.

 Tortoise ORM currently supports the following databases: